shriyamandal/shriyamandal/README.md

 ### Hello 👋

 - 🌵 I am a CS and geology student at the University of North Carolina at Chapel Hill, graduating May 2024
-- 🌊 Searching for software engineering internships for summer 2022
+- 🌊 Searching for software engineering internships for summer 2023
-- 🌤️HackNC organizer, Girls Who Code teaching assistant and do research in UNC's CS department

 ### Contact Me
 [Linkedin!](https://www.linkedin.com/in/shriyamandal/)